sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/himalayas-tibet/README.md

 The mighty Himalayas.
 They get their feet wet on the southern slopes during S2>S1.
 I think maybe not Uttarakhand.

+## Tibet flood myth

+See `EVIDENCE/cataclysm-stories/asia`.
+In *Worlds in Collision*, Velikovsky cites a source saying that Tibet was inundated.

 ## Salt lakes in Tibet

 *"In ancient times, before the collision of tectonic plates originated the Himalayas, the Tibetan plateau was covered by a great sea.
-The many salty lakes that remain were the main deposits of such a pre- cious commodity for Tibetans."*
+The many salty lakes that remain were the main deposits of such a precious commodity for Tibetans."*

 Not looking good for Tibet...